Skip to content

 All attach_* calls must happen before start() (which the Coordinator calls automatically).
 Static loads defined in the DSS file coexist with attached dynamic components -- the power flow sees both.

-Generator and ExternalLoad are abstract base classes with a single method power_kw(t) that returns real power at simulation time t.
+Generator and ExternalLoad are abstract base classes with a single power_kw(t) method.
+EnergyStorage is similar but bidirectional and stateful: it returns both power_kw(t) and reactive_power_kvar(t), and accepts external setpoints via set_power_kw(...).
 Built-in implementations:

-SyntheticPV Demonstration PV profile with cloud dips and trends
+SyntheticPV Generator Demonstration PV profile with cloud dips and trends

 Tap schedules